EionRobb/skype4pidgin/trunk/README.txt

 Installation
 ============

-For the binary version of the plugin, copy libskype to the appropriate plugins directory.
+For the binary version of the plugin, either install the appropriate package for your distro or copy libskype to the appropriate plugins directory.
 On Windows its normally C:\Program Files\Pidgin\plugins, on Linux it's normally /usr/lib/purple-2/ or ~/.purple/plugins
 On OSX, double click on SkypePlugin.AdiumPlugin to install (may need a restart of Adium).
 You may need to delete the old version which is at ~/Library/Application Support/Adium 2.0/Plugins.
 If upgrading to Adium 1.2, you will need to delete the account and re-add it.

 To install swanky looking icons, extract skype_icons.zip to the pixmaps/pidgin/protocols directory (on Windows, C:\Program Files\Pidgin\pixmaps\pidgin\protocols)